AxelDiazA2G/Diaz_Axel_LMS/README.md

 # 📚 Library Management System (LMS) By Axel Diaz
-# Phase 1
+# Phase 3

 ## 🎯 Objective and Description
 The Library Management System (LMS) aims to streamline the operations of a library by automating the management of its book collection.
 Designed as a console-based application, the LMS empowers librarians to efficiently add or remove books and allows readers to browse the collection.
-The system adheres to specific constraints, such as utilizing a text-file format for book data, to ensure ease of use and scalability.
 ---
 ## 🌟 Key Features

-- 📖 **Add New Books**: Import from text file with unique ID, title, and author.
 - 🗑️ **Remove Books**: By unique Barcode.
 - 📑 **List Books**: View entire collection.
 - ☑️ **Check out book**: Take a book